B4rtDC/MaxEntropyGraphs.jl/performance/readme.md

 ### Julia environment

-The Julia environment is described by `Project.toml` (pinned to the Julia 1.10 LTS baseline, see `../NOTES.md`).
+The Julia environment is described by `Project.toml`.
+Julia 1.10 LTS is the package's minimum supported version (CI covers 1.10, 1.11 and 1.12), so it is the correctness floor rather than the benchmark target: the numbers in the paper were produced on Julia 1.12.6 (see `../NOTES.md`), so reproduce them on 1.12.6.
 The harness `dev`s the *local* package so the benchmarks test this checkout's code, not a registry release:

 ```bash
 julia --project=. -e 'using Pkg; Pkg.develop(path=".."); Pkg.instantiate()'